Iguazú in 3 Days

 Hito Tres Fronteras

 On the way back through the city on the Argentinian side of the Falls; Puerto Iguazú, we stopped at a small park; Hito Tres Fronteras for one last photo op.
-Here, you have a view of the three bordering countries, with more flag obelisks but without the tacky theme park on the Brazilian side.
+Here, you have a view of the three bordering countries of Argentina, Brazil and Paraguay, with more flags and obelisks but without the tacky theme park.

 Hito Tres Fronteras